senarvi/theanolm/docs/training.rst

 cases, something between 0.1 and 1.0 works well, depending on the optimization method and data.

+The number of sequences included in one mini-batch can be set with the ``--batch-size`` argument.
+Larger mini-batches are more efficient to compute on a GPU, and result in more reliable gradient estimates.
+However, when a larger batch size is selected, the learning rate may have to be reduced to keep the optimization stable.
+This makes a too large batch size inefficient.
+Usually something like 16 or 32 works well.

+Maximum sequence length may be given with the ``--sequence-length`` argument, which limits the time span for which the network can learn dependencies.
+Longer sentences will be split to multiple sequences.
+If the argument is not given, the sequences in a mini-batch correspond to sentences.
+There's no point in using a value greater than 100, and smaller values such as 25 or 50 can be used to limit the memory consumption and make the computation more efficient.

-However, optimization methods that adapt the gradients before updating parameters, can easily make the gradients explode, unless gradient normalization is used.
+The optimization method can be selected using the ``--optimization-method`` argument.
+Methods that adapt the gradients before updating parameters can considerably improve the speed of convergence, but training may be less stable.
+In order to avoid the gradients exploding, gradient normalization is recommended.
 With the ``--max-gradient-norm`` argument one can set the maximum for the norm of the (adapted) gradients.
 Typically 5 or 15 works well.
 The table below suggests some values for learning rate.
 Those are a good starting point, assuming gradient normalization is used.

 +--------------------------------+-----------------------+-----------------+
 | Optimization Method            | --optimization-method | --learning-rate |